solliancenet/microsoft-redis-cache-migration/03_Migration/01_DataMigration.md

 ## Execute migration

 With the basic migration components in place, it is now possible to proceed with the data migration.
-WWI will utilize the Redis pgAdmin option to export the data and then import it into Azure Cache for Redis.
+WWI will utilize the Redis backup and restore option to export the data and then import it into Azure Cache for Redis.

 Options: